nerva-project/nerva-docs/docs/guides/cli.md

 #### Concerning Addresses

 NERVA has different types of addresses:
 A **normal address** for NERVA starts with `NV`.
-If you send coins to an exchange or a merchant you have to add a payment ID to this kind of address.
-Due to the untraceability of transactions, they will need this to know the payment comes from you.
-Alternatively, you can use an **integrated address** which starts with `Niz`.
+If you send coins to an exchange or a merchant with a normal address, they will need a payment ID to know the payment comes from you, because the sender of a transaction cannot be read off the chain.
+The cleaner alternative is an **integrated address**, which starts with `Niz`.
 Don't ask how the Z got there.
 This is likely a wrongly configured prefix; when the chain launched with it, it stayed forever.
 Integrated addresses don't require a separate payment ID because it is...integrated into it.
-A third kind of address is a **subaddress**.
+The third kind of address is a **subaddress**.
 This is what you get if you create more than one address for a wallet.
 Subaddresses start with `NS`.
-Subaddresses are the next generation of privacy enhancing address.
+These days subaddresses are the preferred way of receiving multiple payments to one wallet, and most services that once asked for a payment ID are happy to hand out a subaddress or an integrated address instead.
+You can encode a payment ID into an integrated address yourself with the wallet's `integrated_address` command.

 To summarize: